-Australian scientists have been leading the way in solar research and development (PDF 6.1MB) , with groundbreaking innovations such as the high efficiency PERC cell, and are continuing to make improvements towards making solar power an ultra low-cost renewable energy.
+Australian scientists have been leading the way in solar research and development, with groundbreaking innovations such as the high efficiency PERC cell, and are continuing to make improvements towards making solar power an ultra low-cost renewable energy.

-While Australia’s capability in solar PV research and development is world-leading, this position needs support in order to be maintained, and ARENA recognises significant opportunities remain in pursuing even cheaper and more efficient PV cells and panels.
+While Australia’s capability in solar PV research and development is world-leading, this position needs support in order to be maintained, and we recognise significant opportunities remain in pursuing even cheaper and more efficient PV cells and panels.

 We are therefore supporting innovation in solar PV to drive down the cost of electricity generation in line with the US Department of Energy’s SunShot Goals.
 The target is a cost of AU 3.9 c/kWh by 2030, which equates to around half of today’s costs.
 Achieving this cost reduction would not only make solar PV technology more accessible to a wider range of global consumers, but also unlock other ways to use solar energy such as producing ‘green’ hydrogen.

-We have provided more than $290 million to around 300 solar research and development projects since 2009 through funding programs inherited from the Australian Solar Institute, or run by ARENA since 2012.
+We have provided more than $290 million to around 300 solar research and development projects since 2009 through funding programs inherited from the Australian Solar Institute, or run by us since 2012.

 These include projects that seek to break through the efficiency barriers of solar cells, increase the lifetime and reliability of solar panels, improve manufacturing techniques, reduce end of life costs and environmental impact, and those that will unlock other cost reductions such as making panels easier to transport and install, or increasing integration that can create value-add opportunities.

-ARENA also supports the Australian Centre for Advanced Photovoltaics which provides a collaborative, strategic focus to innovation that can be incorporated into current manufacturing techniques, seeds new innovations, gives access to world-class facilities, and provides fellowships to nurture the next generation of solar PV researchers and engineers.
-Read more about ARENA’s support for solar PV R&D.
+We also support the Australian Centre for Advanced Photovoltaics which provides a collaborative, strategic focus to innovation that can be incorporated into current manufacturing techniques, seeds new innovations, gives access to world-class facilities, and provides fellowships to nurture the next generation of solar PV researchers and engineers.
+Read more about our support for solar PV R&D.